 It’s easy to look at the comic book movies that came out between 1998 and 2008 that didn’t quite make the grade and mock their failures openly but compared to the shit people had to put up with in the 70’s, dreck like Blade: Trinity and Elektra play like fucking Heat when compared to their primitive and creaky ancestors.
 During this incredibly awkward period numerous heroes including Spider-Man, Hulk and Captain America were hurled at TV studios in order to generate pilots to rarely successful effect and churning out some jaw dropping awful results in return.
 Quite possibly the worst of these is Dr. Strange, a shockingly creaky, stunningly boring attempt to realise Stan Lee and Steve Ditko’s sorcerer supreme in the flesh.
-I say realise, but the film chooses to cast out a confusingly large chunks of important sections of the character’s origin story.
+I say realise, but the film chooses to cast out a confusingly large chunk of important sections of the character’s origin story.

 Gone is Strange’s previous employment of an egotistical surgeon and his subsequent, life altering car crash (an altercation that’s as pointless as having Peter Parker’s Uncle Ben merely wounded by that robber’s bullet) and it’s a clumsy hello to his new job as a hospital psychiatrist; but lets be honest, if you were having mental health problems would you really want to be studied by a man named Strange?!